 - Meteorological Information on Route: Standardised meteorological and oceanographic information service allowing for integration on multiple platforms.

 - Ice Charts: Standardised services allowing for visualisation and electronic chart display of ice occurrences on different platforms without using broadband.

 - Crowd Sourcing of Ice Information: Service for gathering and sharing information about ice conditions, such as safe passage, ice thickness and icebergs.

-- Nautical Charts based on S100 Standards: Example charts in new internationally agreed format allowing for better update schemes, integration with different data types and better data maintenance schemes.
+- Nautical Charts based on S100 Standards: Charts in new internationally agreed format allowing for better update schemes, integration with different data types and better data maintenance schemes.

 - Smart Buoy Interaction: Service for interaction with buoys providing, inter alia, light intensity control and access to meteorological sensors.
 Read more.

 - Route Optimisation: Standardised and easily accessible service for acquiring an optimised route for a vessel.